dark-ambient/blog/content/notes/About feedback.md

 There are multiple good tools that work in many but not all of the cases (remember, management is not science [[About people management]]).

 One of those is Situation-Behaviour-Impact frame, which helps us to avoid  aforementioned personality judgement.
 E.g. your partner at work makes a claim in public that their team was not able to deliver the expected results due to delays from you.
-You disagree but avoid public confrontation to get more data as
+You disagree but avoid public confrontation to get more data as a proof it was not a case in reality.
+You reach to your partner after the meeting with a feedback:

+> "During the call we had (*situation*) you said "quote" (*behaviour*) which is not true given the facts I can share with you now.
+That requires me to have stakeholders informed about the reality which takes my time for extra management, as well as you might not be seen as a person who verifies the facts (*impact on both*)."